agsb/keebngsl/README.md

     Avoid digraph in same key,
     Avoid trigraph in same key,

+    1  used for space and backspace
-    1, 2, 3, 4, 5, 6, 7, 8, 9 for arranje multiple letters or symbols
+    2, 3, 4, 5, 6, 7, 8, 9 for multiple characters or symbols

+    Maybe:
     0  use for common symbols comma, dot, question.
     \*  reserved for 12 selects as letters, symbols, functions, etc
     \#  reserved for controls, as select + group of keys + execute, and alone to ends key repeats

-With one key for space or backspace, and **8 keys for arranje 26 letters**, then 6 keys with 3 letters and 2 keys with four.
+With one key for space or backspace, and **8 keys for 26 letters**, then 6 keys with 3 letters and 2 keys with four.

 How define the groups of letters for each keys ?
 How easy split digraphs of same letter ?